UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What is the utility overpayment refund trick?

 The overpayment refund trick is a common deception where a caller claims you accidentally paid too much on your last cycle and are owed a refund.
 However, they will insist they need your bank routing and account numbers to deposit the funds directly.
-Legitimate utilities process refunds by crediting your current account balance or mailing a physical check.
+Legitimate utilities process refunds securely by crediting your current account balance or mailing a physical check.

 Can a utility worker enter my home without an appointment?